Electrocardiogram Test (ECG)

 What is an ECG and what does it detect?

 An Electrocardiogram (ECG) is a quick, non-invasive and painless test that records the electrical activity of your heart.
 By measuring the timing and strength of your heart's signals, an ECG can detect irregular heart rhythms (arrhythmias), identify blocked or narrowed arteries (ischemia), and determine if you've had a heart attack.
 It's one of the most common heart tests due to its simplicity, reliability, and ability to provide immediate insights into your cardiovascular health.
+Whether you’re concerned about heart symptoms or tracking a known condition, an ECG test price is a small investment in long-term health.

-ECG vs EKG what’s the difference?
+ECG vs EKG What’ the difference?

 There is no difference between an ECG and an EKG; they refer to the same test.
 ECG is the abbreviation for "Electrocardiogram" in English, while EKG comes from the German spelling "Elektrokardiogramm."
 Both terms are used interchangeably, but they describe the same process of measuring the heart's electrical signals.
+If you’re comparing ECG procedure prices across providers, it’s worth noting that EKG test and ECG test are the same test, just listed under different names.

 Why may you need an ECG?